São Vicente, Cape Verde: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you get the right type.
-The vast majority of adapters available online are just plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Be careful to choose the right type.
+A lot of adapters available are simply plugs and require your devices to change the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+This one should work in most areas.

 Luggage scale to avoid fees